ue22-p20/web-intro/notebooks/17-transitions.md

 <!-- #endregion -->

 * properties can change over time
-* either on events (e.g. a hyperlink when you hover over or click it)
+* either on events (e.g. a hyperlink, when you hover on it, or click it)
 * or programmatically (typically through JavaScript)

 <!-- #region slideshow={"slide_type": "slide"} -->